CEA-MetroCarac/SWAXSanalysis/README.md

 This package is used to convert edf files that contain one header and one dataset into an HDF5 file that contains information selected by the user.

+Versioning Y.X1.X2.X3 :
+- Y : year of release
+- X1 : Big update (refactoring, new GUI, new way to use...)
+- X2 : Update including new functionality.
+- X3 : If 0, stable release, if not, it's a work in progress

 ## How it works
 ___
 To convert the EDF file, the program uses a configuration file created by the user.
 To help create said file, a GUI